zbahati/zbahati/READme.md

 # Hello, I'm [Bahati Zirimwabagabo] 👋

 ## About Me
-- 🚀 Full-Stack Developer passionate about building scalable web applications.
+- 🚀 Full-Stack Developer passionate about building scalable web applications and mobile apps.
 - 💡 Proficient in JavaScript, Python, and various frameworks like React, Django, Tailwind, and Bootstrap.
 - 🌱 Eager to learn new technologies and collaborate with others.